Contact Us

 phrase: In grammar, a phrase is a group of words functioning as a single unit in the syntax of a sentence.

-picaresque: narrative which recounts the escapades of a rogue, whosecharacter does not develop throughout the plot, but who is nevertheless likeable.
+picaresque: A narrative which recounts the escapades of a rogue, whosecharacter does not develop throughout the plot, but who is nevertheless likeable.

 picturesque: A preoccupation in 18th century literature where many poets, such as Addison and Pope, sought out the beauty in nature to incorporate it in their writing.
 Picturesque is related to romanticism, however some critics imply that the picturesque – because of the absence of a deeper engagement with nature - is a superficial sibling of romanticism.